callumflack/callum-flack-design/pages/_posts/oceanblue-boats-website.md

   - frontend
 ---

-OceanBlue Boats had just moved into a new warehouse space that was four times larger.
+Oceanblue Boats had just moved into a new warehouse space that was four times larger.
 I was asked to redesign their Branding and build a website around their love for all things boat-making and general fabrication.

 <Media ratio="1039/1500" image="https://res.cloudinary.com/pw-img-cdn/image/upload/v1513597864/okok/oceanblueboats-video-poster.jpg" />